system76/docs/_articles/thelio-power-button.md

 ![Unplugged power button](/images/thelio-power-button/unplug-2.jpg)

 Next, unscrew the nut from the power button.
-Use a needle-nose pliers to loosen the nut.
+Use a pair of needle-nose pliers to loosen the nut.

 ![Needle-nose pliers](/images/thelio-power-button/needle-nose.jpg)